 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I rise today to provide clarification to a question during oral question period on Tuesday, October 24, 2023, No. 563-6(2) asking if there is a change in the value of the lease with the NCC Properties Limited after a lease amendment was made March 24, 2023.
+I rise today to provide clarification to a question during oral question period on Tuesday, October 24, 2023, No. 563 - 6(2), asking if there was a change in the value of the lease with NCC Properties Ltd. after a lease amendment was made March 24, 2023.

 Mr. Speaker, there was no change in the lease value.
-We continue paying basic rent for the NCC lease-to-own building because it forms part of the lease contract, and the payments go against the outstanding principle to purchase the building by March 31, 2030.
-The outstanding principle and the amortization period remain the same.
+We continue paying basic rent for the NCC lease-to-own building because it forms part of the lease contract and the payments go against the outstanding principal to purchase the building by March 31, 2030.
+The outstanding principal and the amortization period remain the same.